cschleiden/go-workflows/README.md

 ## `ContinueAsNew`

 Both Temporal/Cadence and DTFx support `ContinueAsNew`.
 This essentially re-starts a running workflow as a new workflow with a new event history.
 This is needed for long running workflows where the history can become very large, negatively affecting performance.
 While `WorkflowInstance` supports an `InstanceID` and an `ExecutionID`, this feature is not yet implemented (and might not be).

+## FAQ

+### How are releases versioned?

+For now this library is in a pre-release state.
+There are no guarantees given regarding breaking changes between (pre)-releases.